How to Recruit Skilled Workers: 13 Proven Tactics

 Similarly, fears about automation and the replacement of skilled workers by robots have proven largely false, but the prolonged circulation of such myths has driven many to abandon labor careers in favor of industries that may have seemed “safer.”

 So how does a savvy HR manager in search of skilled workers find and recruit capable employees in the midst of such a labor shortage?
-We’ve gathered TK proven tactics that can help.
+We’ve gathered 13 proven tactics that can help.
+To see an overview of the tips, jump to our infographic below.

 While there are plenty of strategies for attracting top talent that have to do with company culture, sometimes simply tweaking your recruiting strategy can have a big impact on the caliber of job candidate you’re bringing in for an interview.
 If your main tactic has been to carelessly place your job openings on career sites and move on, you might want to consider taking a more intentional approach.
 Here are a few research-backed tactics.